Billy Whitehouse: Leeds United

 On 2 August 2016, Whitehouse signed a one-year contract with EFL Championship club Leeds United for an undisclosed fee, and initially joined the Development squad.
 On 21 September, he joined Adam Lockwood's Guiseley on a three-month loan so as to provide cover for injured full-backs Danny East and Javan Vidal.
 Three days later he played in a 2–1 defeat to Macclesfield Town at Nethermoor Park – this was to prove his only appearance for the "Lions".
 He returned to Elland Road and on 29 January 2017, Whitehouse made his United debut in a 1–0 defeat to non-league Sutton United in the FA Cup.
 He did not feature again under manager Garry Monk and was released at the end of the 2016–17 season.

 English non-league

 Whitehouse then had a brief spells at Alfreton Town and later Shaw Lane in the Northern Premier League before joining Tadcaster Albion in January 2018.

 The New Saints

-In January 2019 he returned to full-time professional football in the Welsh Premier League when he joined The New Saints. he came off the bench in the Europa League tie against Ludogorets & was on the bench against Copenhagen the previous round. his first start of the 2019–2020 season resulted in a hat-trick away to Aberystwyth.
+In January 2019 he returned to full-time professional football in the Welsh Premier League when he joined The New Saints.
+He came off the bench in the Europa League tie against Ludogorets & was on the bench against Copenhagen the previous round.
+His first start of the 2019–2020 season resulted in a hat-trick away to Aberystwyth.

-loan

 In February 2020 he joined Spennymoor Town on loan until the end of the season.

 He left TNS by mutual consent at the end of March 2021.

 Chorley

 In May 2021, he was snapped up as a free agent by National League North side Chorley, becoming the first signing of the summer.
+On 6 May 2024 Chorley announced Whitehouse would depart at the end of the season.

+Alfreton Town

+On 2 July 2024, Whitehouse rejoined National League North club Alfreton Town.

+Return to Chorley

+In March 2025, Whitehouse returned to Chorley on a short-term deal until the end of the season.

+Cleethorpes Town

+In October 2025, Whitehouse joined Northern Premier League Premier Division club Cleethorpes Town.